[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 5. docker run (bind mount)

-#cd /home/username/docker-study *Verification directory where author's work is placed #docker run -it --name Ansible2.12 --mount type=bind,src=./work,dst=/work ansible2 .12:v1
+#cd /home/username/docker-study *Verification directory where the author's work is placed #docker run -it --name Ansible2.12 --mount type=bind,src=./work,dst=/work ansible2.12:v1

-6. Start execution environment
+6. Launch the execution environment

 #docker run -it --name Ansible2.12 --mount type=bind,src=./work,dst=/work ansible2.12:v1 [root@cf3c2fa0c4d8 work]#

-7. Ping test
+7. Ping Test

 [root@cf3c2fa0c4d8 work]# ansible -m ping -i hosts targetnode [DEPRECATION WARNING]: ansible-core 2.13 will require Python 2.7 or newer on the target.
-Current version: 2.6.6 (r266:84292, Aug 18 2016, 15 :13:37) [GCC 4.4.7 20120313 (Red Hat 4.4.7-17)].
+Current version: 2.6.6 (r266:84292, Aug 18 2016, 15:13:37) [GCC 4.4.7 20120313 (Red Hat 4.4.7-17)].
 This feature will be removed in version 2.13.
-Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg. targetnode | SUCCESS = > { "ansible_facts": { "discovered_interpreter_python": "/usr/bin/python" }, "changed": false, "ping": "pong" }
+Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg. targetnode | SUCCESS => { "ansible_facts": { "discovered_interpreter_python": "/usr/bin/python" }, "changed": false, "ping": "pong" }

 Completion

-This completes the process.
+This completes the process

 lastly